Planar algebras for the Young graph and the Khovanov Heisenberg category: Planar algebras

 We next define the weight of a spin state $\sigma$ on a planar tangle $T$.
 For that, we first isotope $T$ to a planar tangle of a standard shape in which the critical points of the strings (in terms of the height against the vertical direction) are either maximal or minimal.
 Then, the spin state $\sigma$ on $T$ naturally induces a spin state on the resulting oriented planar tangle after isotopy.
 For each critical point of a string, we find the Young diagram $\lambda_{\mathrm{convex}}$ on the convex side and $\lambda_{\mathrm{concave}}$ on the concave side that are assigned by the spin state $\sigma$:

 In this picture, we dropped the orientation of the string since the weights are defined independently of the orientations.
 We assign to this critical point the local weight

-Here, $f$ is the harmonic function on $\bY$ that we have fixed in the beginning.
+Here, $f$ is the positive real valued function on $\bY$ that we have fixed in the beginning.
 Then, the weight of the spin state $\sigma$ is the product of those local weights over all critical points: